-The state of privacy in the United States is bad and getting worse.
-For years, privacy failures and data breaches have trickled in.
-But recently the fragile wall that policymakers constructed forty years ago to mitigate the risks of databases is cracking.
-To many, the answer to our modern privacy dilemma is simple: give users more control.
-From social media to big data to biometrics, proposed solutions include some combination of "privacy self-management" concepts like control, informed consent, transparency, notice, and choice.
+The state of privacy is bad and getting worse.
+For years, the rate and scale of privacy failures has grown exponentially.
+The fragile wall that policymakers constructed forty years ago to mitigate the risks of databases is cracking.
+The time honored response has been to give users more control.
+From social media to biometric information, proposed solutions include some combination of "privacy self-management" concepts like control, informed consent, transparency, notice, and choice.
 These concepts are attractive because they seem empowering.
-They promise to put people in charge of their own data destiny.
-While notice and choice regimes facilitate data exchange, they have left people exposed and vulnerable.
+They promise to put people in charge of what happens to their personal data.
+While notice and choice regimes enable the collection, use, and sharing of personal information, consumers are left people exposed and vulnerable.
 Meaningful progress requires more.

-In basing policy principles for data protection on notice and choice, privacy frameworks are asking far too much from a concept that works best when preserved, optimized, and deployed in remarkably limited doses.
+In basing policy principles for data protection on notice and choice, privacy frameworks are asking too much from a concept that works best when preserved, optimized, and deployed in remarkably limited doses.
 Our personal agency is required for self-management concepts to work and, after all, we are only human.
 Even under ideal circumstances, our consent is far too precious and finite to meaningfully scale.

-A. Notice and Choice Models Will Never Work for Data at Scale
+A. Notice and Choice Models Are Not Scalable

-The problem with notice and choice models is that they create incentives for companies to both hide the risks in their data practices though manipulative design, vague abstractions, and excessive and complex words while at the same time shifting risk by engineering a system meant to expedite the transfer of rights and relinquishment of protections.
+The problem with notice and choice models is that they create incentives for companies to both hide the risks in their data practices though manipulative design, vague abstractions, and complex words as they shift risk by engineering a system meant to expedite the transfer of rights and relinquishment of protections.